bpmn-io/actions/README.md

   - `template-path`: Path to the template file.
 Default: `.github/ISSUE_TEMPLATE/WEEKLY_NOTE.md`
   - `moderators-path`: Optional path to the moderators file.
 Defaults to the bpmn-io moderators.
   - `roles`: A comma-separated list of the roles you want to assign in the weekly.
+  - `week-interval`: The jump of the weeks used in the GitHub issue title.
+This is useful if you want to open the issue every 2 weeks or so.

 ### Usage